francescovogelezang/DGA/chapter4.md

 (e) the address of the entity’s main establishment in the Union, if any, and, where applicable, any secondary branch in another Member State or that of the legal representative designated pursuant to paragraph (3);

-(f) a website where information on the entity and the activities can be found;
+(f) a website where information on the entity and the activities can be found, including as a minimum the information as referred to in letters a, b, d, e and h of this paragraph;

 (g) the entity’s contact persons and contact details;